DerNitro/su-blog.ru/src/posts/sobiraem-tcpudp-sessii-v-linux.en.rst

  - Socket -> File
  - …

-Information about all tcp / udp sessions is in the files /proc/net/tcp[6] and /proc/net/udp[6].
+Information about all TCP/UDP sessions is in the files /proc/net/tcp[6] and /proc/net/udp[6].

 .. code-block:: bash